VoltCruelerz/OwlMarble-Magic/classes/fighter/Fighter.md

 The number of attacks increases to three when you reach 11th level in this class and four when you reach 17th level.

+When you would gain this feature, if you already have the Extra Attack feature from another class, you can replace this with a Feat.

 ## Indomitable [Updated]

 Beginning at 9th level, you can reroll a saving throw that you fail.
 Once you succeed on a saving throw using this feature, you can’t use it again until you finish a long rest.